 Brenda Benning, MSW, LICSW received her Masters Degree in Social Work from the University of Minnesota and has trained with Heather Forbes, founder of the Beyond Consequences Inc., on multiple occasions.
 She is currently counseling families individually in home and in group settings.
-Her primary focus is adoptive families with children HEALing from trauma histories and attachment issues.
+Her primary focus is adoptive families with children healing from trauma histories and attachment issues.
 Brenda and her husband are parenting ten children, nine through adoption; multiple with diagnosed trauma histories and attachment issues.
-Through these learned parenting techniques, she has been able to restore the regulation in her own home.
+By using techniques from both Beyond Consequences and her own book “Restoring the Hope, Empathy and Love in Adoptive Families”, she has been able to assist families and her own children in their healing journey.

 “The trainings and support that I have received through Beyond Consequence’s have helped me more than anything else to navigate the complex influences that have affected my children and make some sense of it all.
 I have changed how I parent as my understanding has grown.
 I love my kids in a whole new way, and we have changed our behavior and our interactions, and our outlook in life-giving ways.
 What a blessing for all of us!”

 –Adoptive parent, attendee of the Beyond Consequences Training Series

 “I am able to stay calmer.
 Brenda [Beyond Consequences training series trainer] helped me realized I need to stay regulated so that I can help my children stay calm and form relationships with them.
 It helps to know that Brenda knows and lives and practices what she is teaching.”
 “I have learned to be more loving and patient with my child.
 I loved the way Brenda made me rethink trauma and children.
 I also appreciated getting to know the other parents in the group.
 Made me feel like I wasn’t alone.”